Gradian-me/gradian-app/src/docs/security/SECURITY.md

 - [ ] React DevTools disabled
 - [ ] Zustand DevTools disabled
 - [ ] Console methods disabled/sanitized
+- [ ] Access tokens stored in memory only (not in cookies or localStorage)
-- [ ] Tokens stored in httpOnly cookies only
+- [ ] Refresh tokens stored in httpOnly cookies only
 - [ ] No sensitive data in localStorage
 - [ ] All sensitive data sanitized before state storage
+- [ ] Logout flow clears all cookies, localStorage, and stores
+- [ ] AuthGuard prevents layout flash on auth redirect
 - [ ] Security headers configured
 - [ ] Environment variables properly scoped (no `NEXT_PUBLIC_` on secrets)
 - [ ] CSP headers configured appropriately